web-devkits/Wasmnizer-ts/doc/faq.md

 Currently some statically typed languages such as C/C++/Rust can be successfully compiled to WebAssembly and work well, but the frontend developers may not be familiar with these languages.
 Wasmnizer-ts provides a new choice: the frontend developers can write TypeScript, building on their experience with JavaScript, then compile to WebAssembly.

-### Q: What the difference between Wasmnizer-ts and devicescript (https://github.com/microsoft/devicescript) ?
+### Q: What's the difference between Wasmnizer-ts and devicescript (https://github.com/microsoft/devicescript) ?

 DeviceScript is a very interesting project which we evaluated, as well as Static TypeScript, before we started Wasmnizer-ts.
 We got lots of ideas about which syntax to support thanks to these projects.
 We're really happy to see that DeviceScript has so many useful features and APIs added.